nautechsystems/nautilus_trader/docs/concepts/execution.md

 There are two main scenarios for reconciliation:

-- **Previous Cached Execution State:** Where cached execution state exists, information from reports is used to generate missing events to align the state
+- **Previous Cached Execution State**: Where cached execution state exists, information from reports is used to generate missing events to align the state
-- **No Previous Cached Execution State:** Where there is no cached state, all orders and positions that exist externally are generated from scratch
+- **No Previous Cached Execution State**: Where there is no cached state, all orders and positions that exist externally are generated from scratch

 ### Reconciliation configuration